- Road to the Kentucky Derby

 Hall of Famer Bob Baffert won the Kentucky Derby back-to-back in 1997 and 1998 with Silver Charm and Real Quiet and again in 2002 with War Emblem.
 He has saddled 19 horses in the Run for the Roses.
 He has won the Preakness stakes a record tying five times and has won the Eclipse Award for top trainer three times.
 Baffert has saddled two Kentucky Oaks winners, Silverbulletday and Plum Pretty.

-Susan Chu and her family fell in love with horse racing after watching Super Saver and I'll Have Another win while attending their respective Kentucky Derbies.
-She decided to enter the horse racing world and began researching trainers, settling on three time Kentucky Derby winning Hall of Fame trainer Bob Baffert to purchase and train their horses.
-As President of Tanma Corp.
-Susan supports Olympic Equestrian programs, and has partnered with Cory Hardy in Grand Prix competition.
-She works with the Chinese Taipei Equestrian Association in a consultant capacity on their equestrian programs, as part of Tanma’s commitment to programs to raise interest in all equestrian events internationally.
-A vocal advocate for humane treatment, Susan also supports equine rescue projects.
-She is a member of the United States Equestrian Team Foundation and the United States Hunter Jumper Association (USHJA).
+Tanma Corp President Susan Chu and three time Derby winning Hall of Fame trainer Bob Baffert return for a second year with high hope for Chitu following Tanma 2013 Derby contender Super Ninety Nine.
+Susan Chu and her family fell in love with horse racing after watching Super Saver and I'll Have Another while attending their respective Kentucky Derbies, she decided to enter the horse racing world.
+Susan is involved in international show jumping and partners with top equestrian professionals including World #1 Show Jumping Champion and 2008 Olympic gold medal winner Eric Lamaze, Canadian Olympian Yann Candele and Gran Prix rider Cory Hardy.
+A vocal advocate for humane treatment, Susan supports Olympic Equestrian programs and works with the Chinese Taipei Equestrian Association in a consultant capacity on their equestrian programs; she also supports equine rescue projects.
+She is a member of the United States Equestrian Team Foundation and the United States Hunter Jumper Association (USHJA)

 Super Ninety Nine's pedigree leaves some questions about his effectiveness at 1 1/4 miles.